Hate. Is that too strong a word? I think I hated using my Canon Dial 35-2.

 I’ve been curious about the Dial family for many years, but high prices kept me away.
 Then late last year I bought this one for chicken feed because the eBay seller misspelled its name as “Dail” in the listing.
 Tip: Proofread your eBay listings before you commit them!

 I shot my go-to color film, Fujicolor 200.
 As I dropped the roll off for processing, I expected to immediately relegate the Dial 35-2 to the box of unloved cameras I keep under my bed.

 But then I got some really delightful images back from the processor.
 Yes, they’re grainy; you’ll have that with little 18 x 24 mm half-frame negatives.
 But just look at how the Dial 35-2 rendered that delicious light reflecting off this swing seat.
 The colors, though muted, are true.

 The Dial’s focusing lever is awkwardly placed.
 But because the viewfinder shows the focus you’ve set on a typical portrait-group-landscape scale, it’s not too bad to use.
 The viewfinder also shows the aperture the camera selected.

 The Dial 35-2 fit into my coat pocket, so I carried it everywhere for several weeks.
-The Dial’s f/2.8 lens, which is coupled to a Seikosha shutter that fires from 1/30 to 1/250 sec., let in enough light even on the grayest winter day.
+The Dial’s f/2.8 lens let in enough light even on the grayest winter day.
+The lens pairs to a Seikosha shutter that fires from 1/30 to 1/250 sec.

 I even got some decent available-light indoors shots with the Dial.